-Reporting Sexual Assault, Sexual Harassment or Stalking and Resources
+Sexual Misconduct, Sexual Harassment, Dating and Domestic Violence, or Stalking and Resources

-Rancho Santiago Community College District strives to provide a safe environment in which students can pursue their education free from the detrimental effects of sexual misconduct, which includes sexual assault, sexual harassment and stalking.
-Therefore, the District seeks to educate students, faculty, and staff about these issues and to provide a means of recourse for those students who believe they have been the recipients of unwanted sexual behavior.
+Rancho Santiago Community College District strives to provide a safe environment in which students can pursue their education free from the detrimental effects of sexual misconduct, sexual harassment, dating and domestic violence, and stalking.
+Therefore, the District seeks to educate students, faculty, and staff about these issues and to provide a means of recourse for those students who believe they have been the recipients of unwanted sexual conduct.
 RSCCD reserves the right to respond with whatever measures it deems appropriate to prevent sexual misconduct and preserve the safety and well-being of students, faculty and staff.

-This page is designed to assist students who are recipients of unwanted sexual behavior by providing available resources, reporting options and other information related to sexual misconduct.
+This page is designed to assist students who are recipients of unwanted sexual behavior by providing available resources, reporting options and other information.

 Click here for a printable handout in English